 Note: Keep the iPhone connected to the Mac all through the conversation.
 Also, all three WhatsApp numbers should be active in the group call.
 Disconnection of any of the device will prevent the recording.

 That’s it, I hope that this tutorial was able to help you record your voice calls on WhatsApp.
-If you want to learn more about the popular chatting application, you can read our WhatsApp tips article where we share many tips and tricks to help you get the most out it.

-Record Your WhatsApp Calls
+Record Your WhatsApp Calls on Android and iPhone

 As you can see it is not easy to record WhatsApp calls.
 With the ongoing tighter privacy controls, we can only assume that it is going to be even harder in the future. iOS already makes it next to impossible to record calls and Android is slowly moving in the same direction.
 Let us know if you were able to use our methods to record WhatsApp calls or not.
 Also, what do you feel about these new privacy standards which are preventing users from recording your calls?
 Drop your thoughts in the comments section below.